scala/scala3/docs/docs/typelevel.md

       Select[Xs, N]

-The example demonstrates how one can get from the world of functional programming to te world of logic programming and back.
+The example demonstrates how one can get from the world of functional programming to the world of logic programming and back.
 The `<` type performs implicit queries and wraps the result in a function.
 The `SafeSelect` type uses the result of the function as an implicit evidence parameter.
 This works because `True` is implicit but `False`